tdhock/tdhock.github.io/_posts/2024-08-30-viz-pred-err.md

     vjust=1.5,
     data=best.wide)+
   facet_grid(. ~ N + Data, labeller=label_both, scales="free")+
+  scale_y_discrete(
+    "Loss")+
   scale_x_continuous(
     "Max validation AUC (Mean ± SD over 4 random initializations)")
 ```

 ![plot of chunk p-value](/assets/img/2024-08-30-viz-pred-err/p-value-1.png)

-In the plot above that we show the p-value, so we can see that
+In the plot above, we show the p-value, which is typically intepreted by comparing with the traditional significance threshold of 0.05, which corresponds to a 5% false positive rate.
+Seeing a p-value of 0.05 means that you have observed a difference that you would see about 5% of the time (simply due to random variation/noise), if there is really no difference between methods.
+So if we are trying to argue that one algorithm is better, then we want to see small p-values, which mean that we have observed differences that are so large, that it would be extremely unlikely to see such a difference by random chance.
-* the difference in MNIST is not statistically significant (p much larger than 0.05),
+* the difference in MNIST is not statistically significant (p=0.17 much larger than 0.05),
 * in FashionMNIST there is a slight difference (but we do not say significant because p=0.07 is still larger than 0.05),
 * in CIFAR10 there is a significant difference (p=0.02 is less than 0.05),
 * in STL10 there is a highly significant difference (p=0.002, order of magnitude less than 0.05).